 But-, there’s one thing they haven’t tried and after this year, I hope they try it.

 So, here’s my Emmy voting proposal: They should have a two-prong slanted voting system.
 Voters should have both the options to go online and vote on the honors system that way, assuming that the voters have been given all the necessary screeners and whatnot of course, and there should also be an option to vote as apart of a voting body that goes to the approved screenings for all the eligible nominees and those voters should count more.
 They saw everything, it’s confirmed, so their votes should count as,-, I don’t know, 3 votes or something. something more than one vote that everyone else vote counts as.
 I know, people aren’t gonna love this, but let’s say there’s 75 people in each voting group that sees the Academy-approved screenings of the nominees,- which, btw, might be high from what I’ve heard about these group, like twice what it used to be, for all the major categories, those categories, often have 1000+ eligible voters, and everybody gets votes for Series.
 I doubt one will negate the other; hell, I wouldn’t be totally surprised if this happened this year and “Game of Thrones” still got most of their nominations and probably would still win.
 But perhaps those extra few votes from this Committee might sway a nomination or two in a closer race to a different direction.
 Would that be so bad?
 I don’t think so.
 I like it when the Emmys surprise us,- okay, that’s not true; I normally hate it, but it lets us know that somebody has to be watching these shows or else, someone Toni Collette winning for “United States of Tara” doesn’t happen.
 Evidence that they’re not just checking the show they’ve all heard of, or just vote for the shows they’re all watching, even if they know it's not as good or deserving, it might just be the only shows they saw or heard of, so, it gets the checkmark.
 I bet most of the “Game of Thrones” voters who watched the show, hated it too, but are they watching everything else to know what’s the best?
-Probably not; in fact I know they're not, 'cause it's just not possible unless you plan for it; so guess what, you vote with and for what you know, even if you know it to be subpar or outright crap.

 Remember how everybody got pissed off, myself included, when the Oscars thought about adding a Popular Film Category last year?
 Well, what good is the Emmys if they just do the same thing, just vote based on where the eyes are looking without looking deeper then just what’s popular.
 When they do go against the grain, it can bring up a show that wasn’t being watched and give it some much-needed and deserved attention, or when they do go and honor the most popular and prolific series of the time, it makes that win mean more, because it’s not just popular, it’s also good.